 We will take two field trips during the year.
 One in the fall, and one in the spring.
 You will have opportunities to join us as a parent volunteer (who are Virtus trained) when the time gets closer to each trip.

 Show & Tell

-We will be on Thursdays & Fridays and it starts in November.
-In order to get the most out of Show & Tell, I ask that your child brings just one item to share.
-In addition, I ask that the item is related to that weeks theme (reading or math) or that it incorporates our letters of that week!
-Also, please make sure your child is able to transfer it easily to and from school!
+A Show & Tell schedule will be posted in November.
+In order to get the most out of Show & Tell, I ask that your child brings just one item to share. **In addition, I ask that the item is related to that weeks theme (reading or math) or that it incorporates our letter sounds of that week!** Also, please make sure your child is able to transfer it easily to and from school!
 Finally, it doesn't have to be a toy... it could be a photo, book, or art piece!

 Let me know if you would ever like to come into the classroom to read a story to the class and we can find a time!
 Preferably between 2:00 and 2:30 p.m.
 Please keep in mind that you must be in compliance.

 PK-4 dismisses at 2:40 p.m. at the Belden St. door.
 If you are picking up your child in a car, you will pull into the chute on Southport Ave. and be directed around the corner by volunteers to Belden St. Please make sure your name card is placed in the passenger side window or so that it flips down from your visor and visible through your front window.
 As you have come to a stop in the chute, please stay in your car and I will bring your child to your car.
 I will also place your child in their car seat and buckle them in.
 This helps keeps the chute moving.
 If you know that someone else is picking your child up, please let me know as soon as possible.
-I will ask that person to sign your child out when at the door.
-If your child is in the Extended Day Program, they will be dropped-off at the EDP room by our classroom aide.
+I will ask that person to sign your child out when at the door with a valid I.D.
+If your child is in the Extended Day Program or signed up for an Enrichment Class, they will be dropped-off at the designated areas by our classroom aide.